nicgul/cassandra-copy-keyspace/README.md

 # cassandra-copy-keyspace
 Copies a Cassandra keyspace to a new named keyspace.
-Improvements and bug reporting is more than welcome!
+Improvements and bug reporting are more than welcome!

 # Build:
 ```